 Two of the guests — Stephen J. Hadley and Richard N. Haass — worked for the George W. Bush administration and have direct experience with the Iraq war and its chaotic aftermath.
 Mr. Hadley was national security adviser to Mr. Bush in 2007, when his administration undertook the troop surge in Iraq.
 Mr. Haass was director of policy planning at the State Department during preparations for the war in 2003.

 Now the president of the Council on Foreign Relations, Mr. Haass recently criticized what he views as Mr. Obama’s overstretched foreign policy.
 “There is a growing mismatch between the rhetoric and the policy,” he said.
-“The world has proved to be a far more demanding place than it looked to this White House a few years ago.”
+“The world has proved to be a far more demanding place than it looked to this White House a few years ago.”take our poll - story continues below

 Two of the other guests, Samuel R. Berger and Zbigniew Brzezinski, advised Democratic presidents during foreign crises: Mr. Berger, while Bill Clinton was weighing airstrikes in Bosnia and Kosovo; Mr. Brzezinski, while Jimmy Carter was dealing with the Iran hostage crisis.